reasonml/reasonml.github.io/docs/basic-structures.md

 ## Tuple

-Tuples are an immutable, constant sized, and heterogeneous collection of items.
+Tuples are  immutable, constant sized, and heterogeneous collections of items.
 They provide a way to group values together quickly.

 ```reason